Don’t follow trends blindly

 Implement solutions that are proven to empower your business

 Automation technologies are a vital component for companies looking to sustain their success in 2020 and into the new decade.
-Use this comprehensive guide to learn about key automation terms.
+Use this comprehensive guide to learn the meaning of automation.
 When finished, you’ll be well on your way to recognizing the possibilities workflow automation vendors can offer your business on its way to the top.

-Workflow automation is the process of automating human tasks, data, and file routing between individuals or systems.
-Businesses and individuals all over the world automate workflows because they see significant improvements in productivity, accuracy, accountability and job satisfaction.
+Thus, we can define workflow automation as the process of automating human tasks, data, and file routing between individuals or systems.
+Businesses and individuals all over the world automate workflows because they see significant improvements in productivity, accuracy, accountability, and job satisfaction.